elastickent/ingest-helpers/Readme.md

 1. Ensure your Elasticsearch instance is running and accessible from your host machine.
 2. Check that the ES_HOST in your .env file is correct and accessible from within the Docker container.
 3. Verify that the CA certificate path is correct and the certificate is valid.
-4. If using Docker Desktop on macOS or Windows, you might need to use `host.docker.internal` instead of `localhost` in your ES_HOST.

 ## Customization